-Borrowing Martin’s (2016) terminology, self-citation and citation cartels are stratagems that are applied to boost a Journal Impact Factor artificially, which therefore amounts to ethically reprehensible academic misconduct that ‘strikes at the heart of scientific research’ (Wilhite et al. 2019).
+Borrowing Martin’s (2016) terminology, self-citation and citation cartels are stratagems that may be applied to attempt to boost a Journal Impact Factor artificially.
 In Falagas and Alexious’s (2008) words, it ‘is not only potentially insulting to the authors, but may also cancel the original meaning and value of references in scientific writing […] and distort the true ranking of the journal in the scientific literature’ (p.
 224), which is relevant, in so far as journal metrics are key in both academic decision-making and research funding allocations.
 In fact, high impact factors may merely be due to citation cartels instead of true and legitimate scientific interest (Ioannidis and Thombs 2019).
 Self-citation and citation cartels deviate from best editorial and publication practices by breaking with publication ethics and integrity, which are defining characteristics of predatory journals according to Grudniewicz et al. (2019) and COPE (2019).

-Specifically, with regard to the previously mentioned third step, the analysis of the background of the 53 MDPI-journals in JCR showed that the drop in their impact factors, due to the self-citations, was highly significant, that the level of self-citations greatly exceeded those of the leading journals in those categories in which they are indexed and, no less importantly, that a very large number of the citations that they receive are from other MDPI-journals.
+Specifically, with regard to the previously mentioned third step, the analysis of the background of the 53 MDPI-journals in JCR showed drops in their impact factors when excluding self-citations, which could be significant if the level of self-citations exceeded those of the leading journals in those categories in which they are indexed.
+Furthermore, no less importantly, the analysis showed that a large number of the citations that they receive are from other MDPI-journals.

-These results showed that the MDPI-journals under analysis generally fitted the definition of predatory journals (Grudniewicz et al. 2019), as their behaviour indicated that they prioritize self-interest, forsaking the best editorial and publication practices within the scope of self-citations and citations from other journals of the same editorial.
+As addressed in the discussion further work is necessary to understand whether these differences are meaningful and whether they persist when compared to a larger and more representative sample of journals in their respective subject areas.

 Despite the fact that impact-factor manipulation may result in criminal liability according to Fong et al. (2020), the effect of self-citation and citation cartels may be halted by the use of JIF-without self-cites metric, a simple action that ‘reduces the penalty faced by journals that decide not to manipulate so’, in sum, ‘ethical editors are not penalized and manipulative editors are not advantaged’ (Wilhite et al. 2019).
 We agree with Ioannidis and Thombs (2019), in so far as it is highly improbable that any inappropriate use of the Journal Impact Factor will end ‘unless its manipulations are explicitly discredited and, when they are egregious, meaningfully penalized’ (p.
 2).
 Only in that way will the editors’ decisions be based on editorial reasoning rather than any covert intention to inflate citations artificially.

 We therefore underline that JCR ‘cannot be used as a whitelist of journals that comply with the criteria of transparency and best practice in scholarly publishing’ (Kratochvíl, Plch and Koriťáková 2019), but rather as a tool with which to verify whether the background of a journal is adjusted to the best editorial publication practices.
 This is an especially important aspect when the external appearance of the predatory journals, such as the OMICS journals, has reached such a level of sophistication that they totally or partially comply with the formal criteria that serve to differentiate between predatory and legitimate journals.
-For example, they no longer have webs with typographic errors, but with a much more sophisticated appearance, which we see with MDPI, converting themselves into a non-evident/hidden predatory publisher, in view of their editorial behaviour.
+For example, they no longer have webs with typographic errors, but with a much more sophisticated appearance, converting themselves into a non-evident/hidden predatory publisher, in view of their editorial behaviour.

+These results showed that the MDPI journals under analysis fitted some features of the definition of predatory journals (Grudniewicz et al. 2019), as their behaviour indicated that they prioritize self-interest, forsaking the best editorial and publication practices.

 Implications